Dina-yazdani97/Precip_12panel_Robinson/README.md

 🌍Precip 12panel Robinson Map
 (30DayMapChallenge)

-This repository, I show you how to create a map with 12 panel for precipitation in R programming language.
+This repository, I show you how to create a map with 12 panel for precipitation using R programming language.

 🧰 Tools & Libraries This project uses the following R packages: